jmwfr/jPaint/README.md

 ## Known issues and todos

-Too much things to add !!! :twink:
+Too much things to add !!! :wink: